-This Cranberry Cinnamon Coffee Cake recipe is fluffy and moist with a crackled cinnamon-sugar topping and cranberries throughout.
-Fresh or frozen can be used, making it wonderful with a cup of tea or coffee all year round!
+This Cranberry Christmas Cake is a fluffy and moist coffee cake with a crackled cinnamon-sugar topping and cranberries throughout.
+Fresh or frozen fruit can be used making it perfect for the holidays, but also great year round with a cup of tea or coffee.

 “A party without cake is just a meeting.” – Julia Child << Love that.